 There's actually some logical basis in this - Clare copied large amounts of texts from other sources without citing them in The Draco Trilogy: a Harry Potter fan fiction she wrote before City of Bones was published.
 In fact, the fics were taken down and the trilogy is largely a reworked and renamed version of the fic, plagiarized sections and all.
 Her fans argue that Clare learned her lesson from that, and that the elements Clare is accused of copying weren't invented by the people she 'copied' them from.

-The afformentioned "mundie" term.
-Also, the only biracial (half-black) character in the series, Maia, is characterized solely by how much violent abuse she's taken in the past at the hands of the men in her life.
+The only half-black character in the series, Maia, is characterized solely by how much violent abuse she's taken in the past at the hands of the men in her life.
+Averted in that she eventually defeats a rather large male werewolf to claim leadership of the New York pack.